 instead, lets add the other 2 folders (M-Audio and SoundOnSound), right click on M-Audio, and select 'Set Tab Category...'
 You can now see 3 selections: Music, Show Always, and Uncategorized.
 Select the Music entry and click OK.

-As next Step we select the Inbox category (GMail) and choose "Show Always!"
+As next Step we select the Inbox tab (GMail) and choose "Show Always!" - this means the category dropdown will never hide this tab.
 If we switch to Music in the Category dropdown we will see this:

 We can do the same for friends and create a new Category friends where we put all our friends names.
 Since the Inbox has the style "Show Always" it will also be visible if we select the Friends category: